-Clause No. of UL 60335-1 Topic/summary NEC 26 Range of conductor sizes to be accepted by field wiring terminals Article 310, ampacity tables Terminals must be suitable for the wire gauges commonly used in the U.S. It is required that current- carrying conductors be rated 125 percent of the equipment rating.
+Clause No. of UL 60335-1 Topic/summary NEC d) The wire binding screw or pressure wire connector shall be so located that it is unlikely to be removed during the servicing of the appliance not involving the disconnection of supply conductors.
+25, 26 Wire-binding screws a) A wire-binding screw may be employed at a wiring terminal intended for connection of a No. 10 AWG (5,3 mm2) or smaller conductor wire.
+Upturned lugs, a cupped washer or the equivalent shall be provided to hold the wire in position.
+A No. 6 or M4 for No. 14 AWG, No. 8 or M 4.5 for 12 AWG and a No. 10 or M5 screw for 10 AWG wire. b) A No. 14 AWG (2,1 mm2) is the smallest conductor that is capable of being used for branch circuit wiring and is anticipated at a terminal for connection of a branch circuit conductor. c) A terminal plate for a wire-binding screw shall be of metal and not 110-14(a) smaller than 1,5 mm in thickness and shall have two complete threads in the metal.
+Local extrusion of the metal to provide two full threads is permitted.
+26 Range of conductor sizes to be accepted by field wiring terminals Article 310, ampacity tables Terminals must be suitable for the wire gauges commonly used in the U.S. It is required that current-carrying conductors be rated 125 percent of the equipment rating.
 Therefore, once the equipment rating exceeds 80 percent of the capacity of the wiring in the branch circuit, the next high capacity wire gauge must be used.
 Refer to the appropriate article in the National Electrical Code, ANSI/NFPA 70, for ampacity tables.
 The range of conductor sizes for earthing conductors (equipment grounding or bonding conductors) is specified elsewhere.
-Table 250-95 25, 26 Terminals and leads for field wiring 110-14, 110- a) Field wiring connections shall be made through the use of suitable solder lugs, pressure connectors (including set-screw type) firmly bolted or held by a screw or splices to flexible leads.
-14(a), 110- 14(b) b) If leads are provided, they shall be at least 150 mm unless it is evident that the use of a longer lead might result in a risk of fire or shock hazard. c) A fixed wiring terminal shall be prevented from turning by means other than friction alone. d) If terminals of unequal sizes are provided because of unbalanced loads, each terminal shall be sized to accept the appropriate conductor but based on the total current that will be carried by the conductor connected to the terminal. e) A field wiring terminal intended solely for connection of equipment grounding conductor shall be capable of securing a conductor of the size acceptable for the particular situation.
-30 Flammability requirements for large surfaces NFPA 75 & An external surface of combustible material having an exposed area of greater than $0.9 \text{ m}^2$ or a single dimension greater than 1.80 m shall have a flame spread rating of 200 or less when tested in accordance with either: National Building Code UL 746C the Standard for Tests for Surface Burning Characteristics of Building Materials, UL 723, or ASTM E84; or, - the radiant panel furnace method in ASTM E162.
-The flame spread rating as determined by this method is the average value based on tests of six samples representative of the wall thickness used.
-The limits mentioned refer to the exposed surface area of a single unbroken section.
-If two sides of a single piece are exposed, only the larger side is to be considered in computing the area.
-A material with a flame spread rating higher than 200 can be used as the exterior finish or covering on any portion of the enclosure, guard or cabinet if the flame spread rating of the combination of the base material and finish or covering has a flame spread rating of 200.
+Table 250-95 25, 26 Terminals and leads for field wiring a) Field wiring connections shall be made through the use of suitable solder lugs, pressure connectors (including set-screw type) firmly bolted or held by a screw or splices to flexible leads. b) If leads are provided, they shall be at least 150 mm unless it is evident that the use of a longer lead might result in a risk of fire or shock hazard. c) A fixed wiring terminal shall be prevented from turning by means other than friction alone. d) If terminals of unequal sizes are provided because of unbalanced loads, each terminal shall be sized to accept the appropriate conductor but based on the total current that will be carried by the conductor connected to the terminal. e) A field wiring terminal intended solely for connection of equipment grounding conductor shall be capable of securing a conductor of the size acceptable for the particular situation.
+110-14, 110-14(a), 110-14(b) 30 Flammability requirements for large surfaces An external surface of combustible material having an exposed area of greater than 0,9 m2 or a single dimension greater than 1,80 m shall have a flame spread rating of 200 or less when tested in accordance with either: the Standard for Tests for Surface Burning Characteristics of Building Materials, UL 723, or ASTM E84; or, NFPA 75 & National Building Code UL 746C